thesayyn/protoc-gen-ts/README.md

 ## Support

-We need your constant support to keep protoc-gen-ts well maintained and new features.
+We need your constant support to keep protoc-gen-ts well maintained and add new features.

 If your corporate has a OSS funding scheme, please consider supporting us monthly through open collective.